 Reasonable belief vs. retrospective historical fact

 Point-of-view: In a criminal case, the trial issue is “did the accused act criminally?”
 What matters most is what the accused reasonably believed at the time.
 See, Minnesota Statutes Section 609.06, Subdivision 1 (“… when the following circumstances exist or the actor reasonably believes them to exist …”).
 That is because criminal law requires some level of criminal intent, before there can be a crime.

-If a person not only believed something to be true, but also it would be reasonable for a person in his or her shoes to believe that something at the time; then that will usually decide in the minds of others whether there was criminal intent or not.
+If a person believed something to be true (subjective), and a person in his or her shoes would reasonably believe it (objective); then that will usually decide in the minds of others whether there was criminal intent.
 This is important for many reasons.

-One big one is that every person witnessing an event has their own unique point of view, their own perception, influenced by many things.
-For purposes of self-defense laws, the perspective that matters is that of the accused.
+One big reason is that every person witnessing an event has their own unique point of view, their own perception, influenced by many things.
+But for purposes of self-defense laws, the perspective that matters is that of the accused.

 Subjective belief plus reasonable belief

-If a person feels threatened without any doubt in their mind at all, then they have a subjective belief that they are under threat.
+If a person feels threatened; then they have a subjective belief that they are under threat.

 What if it later turns out that the perceived threat was not really there after all?
 What if the accused person perceived a threat, say a weapon, but later found out that there was no weapon?

-Of course, making a mistake like that puts a person at higher risk of another mistake by the criminal justice system.
+Of course, that kind of mistake puts a person at higher risk of another mistake by the criminal justice system.